amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 ## Foreword
 Welcome to "**The Annotated DETR**".

-One of the most brilliant and well-explained articles I have ever read is [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
-It introduced **Attention** like no other post ever written.
+One of the most brilliant and well-explained articles I have read is [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
+It introduced **Attention** like no other post.
 The simple idea was to present an "annotated" version of the paper [Attention is all you need](https://arxiv.org/abs/1706.03762) along with code.

 Something I have always believed in is that when you write things in code, the implementation and secrets become clearer.
 Nothing is hidden anymore.
+Reading the research paper with it's code in front of me, is the best way for me to understand the paper.

 >  There is nothing magic about magic.
 The magician merely understands something simple which doesn’t appear to be simple or natural to the untrained audience.
 Once you learn how to hold a card while making your hand look empty, you only need practice before you, too, can “do magic.”
 >